 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 2. Years to > MMA

-TXN earned a Star in this section for its NPV MMA Diff. of the $4,851.
+TXN earned a Star in this section for its NPV MMA Diff. of the $6,105.
 This amount is in excess of the $2,300 target I look for in a stock that has increased dividends as long as TXN has.
-If TXN grows its dividend at 15.0% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 2.98%.
-TXN earned a check for the Key Metric 'Years to >MMA' since its 2 years is less than the 5 year target.
+The stock's current yield of 2.57% exceeds the 2.47% estimated 20-year average MMA rate.

-Memberships and Peers: TXN is a member of the S&P 500 and a member of the Broad Dividend Achievers™ Index.
-The company's peer group includes: Analog Devices, Inc. (ADI) with a 2.6% yield, QUALCOMM Incorporated (QCOM) with a 2.3% yield and Linear Technology Corporation (LLTC) with a 2.3% yield.
+Peers: The company's peer group includes: Analog Devices, Inc. (ADI) with a 2.4% yield, QUALCOMM Incorporated (QCOM) with a 2.8% yield and Linear Technology Corporation (LLTC) with a 2.6% yield.